michaldziwisz/BlindRSS/README.md

 3. Run: `python main.py`

 *Note: On first launch, the app automatically attempts to install system-level dependencies like **VLC** and **FFmpeg** (using Winget on Windows, Brew on macOS, or the system package manager on Linux).
 It also auto-downloads tools like `yt-dlp` if missing.*

+## Release Pipeline (Windows)
+`build.bat` now supports end-to-end releases:

+- `build.bat build`   builds + signs + zips locally (no git/release).
+- `build.bat release` computes next version, bumps code, builds, signs, zips, generates update manifest, tags, pushes, and creates a GitHub release.
+- `build.bat dry-run` prints what it would do.

+### Prerequisites
+- Code signing certificate installed and accessible to `signtool`.
+- `signtool.exe` from Windows SDK (override path with `SIGNTOOL_PATH`).
+- GitHub CLI (`gh`) authenticated (`gh auth login`).

+### Update Manifest
+Each release includes `BlindRSS-update.json` with:
+- version, asset name, download URL, SHA-256, publish date, and summary.

+## Manual Test Plan (Updater)
+1. Simulate an older version:
+   - Set `core/version.py` to `1.41.0`, then run `build.bat build` and install/run that zip.
+2. Publish a new release:
+   - Set `core/version.py` back to current, then run `build.bat release` to publish v1.42.0+ with assets.
+3. In the old build:
+   - Tools → "Check for Updates..." and accept the prompt.
+4. Verify:
+   - Zip SHA-256 and Authenticode verification succeeds.
+   - App closes, swaps files, restarts, and reports the new version.